brianjingo420-max/riskscoreGeneration/README.md

 Evaluation cohort:
 GSE20718

-Raw and processed expression data were obtained from publicly available repositories as described in the manuscript.
+The evaluation-cohort scripts assume that CMC_matrix, a gcRMA-normalized expression matrix generated from the GSE20718 CEL files, has already been loaded.

 ## Analysis workflow